Strong hands needed on family homestead in Balsa, Hunedoara, Romania

 In the village down the hill (1.5km) you can find a small shop, where you can connect to the locals or just spend some time off.

-Twice a day there goes a mini bus from the village to Orastie, where you have more variety of shops and entertainment if you're looking for that.
+There goes a mini bus from the village to Orastie, where you have more variety of shops and entertainment if you're looking for that.

 Hitchhiking from or to Orastie is the easiest option.